Raman Circular Dichroism and Quantum Geometry of Chiral Quantum Spin Liquids

-\textit{Discussion and Outlook.--} We computed the RCD response for two chiral QSLs -- the Kitaev honeycomb model in a field and the triangular lattice QSL with broken TRS and nonzero spin scalar chirality.
-We showed the equivalence between the LF and LMC formalisms, as detailed in Ref.~\cite{PRB_Long}, which allowed us to decompose the RCD into three distinct contributions, involving the Berry curvature, the quantum metric, and higher-order momentum derivative terms.
-These contributions dominate the low-energy transfer regime, highlighting the crucial role of spinon band topology.
-Crucially, despite the fact that spinons appear as {\it charge neutral excitations} in Mott insulators, we have established that their QGT affects the Raman dichroism response similar to topological {\it electronic} systems.
-However, we note that in experiments only the total RCD is measured, and it would be worthwhile to think about schemes to directly separate contributions of the QGT, for example by measuring the spinon DOS separately.
+\textit{Discussion and Outlook.--} We computed the RCD response for two QSLs with broken TRS and finite scalar spin chirality -- the Kitaev honeycomb model in a magnetic field and a triangular lattice QSL.
+In both cases, we demonstrated the equivalence of the LF and LMC formalisms, enabling a decomposition of the RCD into three contributions associated with the Berry curvature, the quantum geometric connection, and higher-order momentum derivatives.
+These contributions dominate the low-energy response, underscoring the central role of spinon quantum geometry.
+A key result is that, the spinons exhibit quantum geometric effects in the Raman response analogous to electronic systems, despite being charge-neutral excitations in Mott insulators.
+Since only the total RCD is experimentally accessible, it is desirable to develop protocols that disentangle the underlying geometric contributions.